Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 - Always guaranteed hit
 - Roll d6 for hit location for first shot
 - Mark component on ship card as currently being burned by a laser
-- Subsequent laser shots from the same attacking ship or another attacking ship require a 3+ roll from a 1d10 and it will crit on the same component, if this second roll fails, remove the mark on card indicating it is being burned, and the attacker will roll a d6 again to determine where the laser hit, and mark that component as being burned
+- Subsequent laser shots from the same attacking ship or another attacking ship require a 3+ roll from a 1d10 and it will do one point of damage that same component, if this second roll fails, remove the mark on card indicating it is being burned, and the attacker will roll a d6 again to determine where the laser hit, and mark that component as being burned
 - Requires 2 consecutive hits on same location to kill a component
 - Defender can choose to evade:
   - Declare before hit location roll but AFTER attacker declares laser firing